 Media law; global news; international broadcasting; social movements; Middle Eastern politics and society; Arab-American studies, media and terrorism

-William Youmans is an Assistant Professor at the School of Media and Public Affairs.
-Broadly interested in questions of transnationalism and news media in conflict, his primary research interests include global news media, journalism, media law, and social movements.
-Other areas of interest include contemporary American public diplomacy, terrorism and international broadcasting.
+William Lafi Youmans is an assistant professor at the George Washington University's School of Media and Public Affairs.
+Broadly interested in questions of transnationalism, power and communication, his primary research interests include global news, law and politics.
+His other areas of interest include researching terrorism, American international broadcasting, Middle East politics and Arab-American studies.

-Youmans has presented at numerous conferences, including the annual gatherings of the Middle East Studies Association, the International Communication Association, the National Communication Association, the International Studies Association, and the American Sociological Association.
+Dr. Youmans presents at academic conferences including the annual gatherings of the Middle East Studies Association, the International Communication Association, the National Communication Association, the International Studies Association and the American Sociological Association.

 Ph.D., Communications Studies, University of Michigan, 2012

 “Intermedia Framing and Intercultural Communication: How Other Media Affect American Antipathy Toward Al Jazeera English.”
 Co-authored with Katie Brown.
 Journal of Intercultural Communication Research (2012), 41(2), 173-191.

 “A New Purpose for International Broadcasting: Subsidizing Deliberative Technologies in Non-transitioning States.”
 Co-authored with Shawn Powers.
 Journal of Public Deliberation (2012), 8(1), Article 13.

 “Social Media and the Activist Toolkit: User Agreements, Corporate Interests, and the Information Infrastructure of Modern Social Movements.”
 Co-authored with Jillian York.
 Journal of Communication (2012), (62) 2, 315-329.